andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/17/18 | `cw32` | Today was an introduction to processing command line arguments using Python's argument vector, `argv`.
+This directory includes a README file for an in-class exercise, along with all the require files.
 10/16/18 | `cw31` | Today we introduced `pa06` and continued work on `pa05`.
 This directory is a placeholder.
 10/15/18 | `cw30` | Today we learned how to build and use custom, importable Python libraries.
 A README file is included in `cw30`.
 10/12/18 | `cw29` | Student's choice on in-class work.
 Choose: (1) `/etc/passwd` scanner using lists; (2) floating point number analyzer or (3) `pa05`.
 The files for the first two are in `~/repo201/classwork/cw28`.
 This directory is a placeholder.